cwi-swat/sle-rug/index.md

 - Week 6: Code generation (Chapter 5)
 - Week 7: Transformation (Chapters 5 & 12)
 - Week 8: Wrap up & grading of lab starts

-Due to the situation with Covid19, the course will be taught fully online, and the exam will be open book.

 ### Lab